pyscf/pyscf/README.md

   OSError: ... mkl/lib/intel64/libmkl_avx.so: undefined symbol: ownLastTriangle_64fc
 ```

   This problem relates to MKL v11.1 on intel64 architecture.
-There is
+Currently,
-  no solution for the combination of Python + MKL 11.1 + AVX.
-You need
+  there is no solution for the combination of Python + MKL 11.1 + AVX.
-  either change to other MKL version or drop out the mkl_avx:
+  You need either change to other MKL version or drop mkl_avx:

         BLA_VENDOR=Intel10_64lp_seq cmake .. -DDISABLE_AVX=1